ellacharmed/mlops-zoomcamp/03-orchestration/3.2/README.md

 - after previous block runs successfully, we can now train our dataset
 - FIXME: is it an issue that the dynamic outputs from Exporter block is not showing the dynamic children outputs i.e output0-output4 when we're have 2 models in our custom `load_model.py`?
-- FIXME: can run individual blocks from data_load, transforer, export.
+- FIXME: can run individual blocks from data_load, transformer, export.
 But if I click on the export block to "execute with all upstream blocks" I get this error

 ```bash
 RuntimeError: asyncio.run() cannot be called from a running event loop